How are young LGBTQ people coping with COVID-19? Especially as so many students must attend school virtually, if they’re still able to attend at all.

 When schools and colleges closed in the spring, many queer youth lost access to supportive friends, social networks and school services.
 Some found themselves ‘back home’ with families who are unsupportive or even hostile to their sexual orientation or gender identity.
-And, like many of us, queer youth are also dealing with stresses related to unemployment, homelessness and health concerns.
+And, like adults, many queer youth are also dealing with stress related to unemployment, homelessness, health concerns, divisive politics, racism, wildfires and other climate calamities … the list goes on.

 Even before COVID-19 hit, queer young people were known to be at higher risk for depression, anxiety and other mental health issues.
 In April, The Trevor Project – the world’s largest suicide and crisis intervention organization for LGBTQ youth – reported that calls to its hotline had more than doubled under shelter-in-place orders.
 More recently, the organization released the results of its 2020 National Survey on LGBTQ Youth Mental Health, which found that 40% of respondents had seriously considered a suicide attempt in the past year and nearly 70% reported symptoms of a generalized anxiety disorder.

-As more and more schools and colleges plan to convene virtually in the fall and mental health providers and nonprofit organizations find themselves increasingly stretched thin, what support exists now to help LGBTQ youth through this pandemic?
+As many schools and colleges extend virtual learning into 2021 and mental health providers and nonprofits find themselves stretched even thinner, what support exists to help LGBTQ youth through this pandemic?

 Guests and Resources: